-Figure 21a:
+Figure 18a:

-- 1: Measure from the center of the user's knee to the the bottom of their foot and set lower leg length on the Stander to match. - 2: Measure from the center of the user's hip to the center of their knee and set thigh length on the Stander to match. - 3: Position the Stander close to the user with the body support nearly vertical.
+- Measure from the center of the user's knee to the bottom of their foot and set lower leg length on the Stander to match. - Measure from the center of the user's hip to the center of their knee and set thigh length on the Stander to match. - Position the Stander close to the client with the body support nearly vertical.
 Lock the brakes. - 4.
 Place the user's feet on the sandals, legs against the pads. - 5.
-Help the user to stand up and secure the pelvic harness. - 6.
-Apply the other straps and supports, and secure the sandal straps.

-7. Check that minimum required supports for supine standing are secure:

-• Trunk strap (standard or rotation control)

-• Pelvic harness - 5 straps
+Help the client to stand up and secure the pelvic harness. - 6.
+Apply the other straps and supports, and secure the sandal straps. - 7.
+Check that minimum required supports for prone standing are secure: - Trunk strap (standard or rotation control) - Pelvic harness 5 straps - Sandals - 8.
+Adjust to desired angle for standing.